whtakeda/cardcollection/readme.md

 ## User Stories

 #### MVP (Ongoing)
-* As a player the game should be winnable, because the Kobayashi Maru and cat's games are no fun
+* As a player the game should be winnable, because the Kobayashi Maru is no fun
   * Well-defined goal/outcome
+  * ties are allowed
 * As a player, the game interface should be visual and interactive, because Zork is so 1980s
   * Graphical user interface
   * Use images and animation where appropriate